MetaMask/snaps/docs/internals/platform/snap-controller.md

 The [Snap Controller] is the brain of the MetaMask Snaps platform.
 It is responsible for:

-- Starting and stopping snaps.
+- Starting and stopping Snaps.
 - Managing permissions.
-- Managing snap state.
+- Managing Snap state.
-- Handling incoming requests from dapps, and routing them to the correct snap (through the [Execution Service]).
+- Handling incoming requests from dapps, and routing them to the correct Snap (through the [Execution Service]).
-- Installing and uninstalling snaps.
+- Installing and uninstalling Snaps.
-- Checking if snaps are allowed to be installed (through the [Snaps Registry]).
+- Checking if Snaps are allowed to be installed (through the [Snaps Registry]).

 As such, it is the main entry point for the MetaMask Snaps platform.
 It is hooked up to the controller messaging system in the MetaMask extension, so it